danielnorberg/tako/README.rst

     http://www.infochimps.com/datasets/the-million-song-dataset-10k-songs-subset

 Using tako-cluster we can quickly get a Tako cluster up and running on a single machine.
 I'll use the local_cluster.yaml with a proxy on port 8080.
+Note: running a sizable tako cluster locally can be resource intensive.
+Run a smaller cluster if using a *limited* machine.

 ::

     # Download configuration file
     mkdir etc
-    wget --no-check-certificate https://github.com/danielnorberg/tako/raw/master/examples/local_cluster.yaml -O etc/local_tako.yaml
+    wget --no-check-certificate https://github.com/danielnorberg/tako/raw/master/examples/local_cluster.yaml -O etc/local_cluster.yaml

     # Start the local tako cluster
     tako/bin/tako-cluster tako/etc/local_cluster.yaml -p 8080